Updated on February 3, 2023

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

+Telehealth eye exams allow you to meet with your doctor and ask them questions without making a trip to the office.
 You schedule an appointment online with your eye doctor and attend the virtual meeting during the chosen time.
-You can use your smartphone, tablet, or computer to access the live video conference.

 They are also very accurate at diagnosing:1